This blog post is part of our Child Mortality Series and draws on data and research discussed in our entry on Child & Infant Mortality.

 Greater promotion and education about the use of ORT in healthcare facilities and community centers could potentially increase ORT coverage.
 In addition to increasing coverage, more lives could also potentially be saved by switching to a more effective ‘low osmolarity’ ORT formulation, that is currently recommended by the WHO.5

 An analysis from 2010 by Munos et al. in the International Journal of Epidemiology is the most widely cited study that provides estimates for the number of potential lives a wider use of ORT could save.
 The study looked at all the available literature on ORT at the time and suggested that, if every child who needs ORT would receive it, 93% of child deaths caused by diarrhea could be prevented.6

 This implies a huge potential for ORT.

 World Health Organization, and Unicef.
-“Ending preventable child deaths from pneumonia and Diarrhoea by 2025: the integrated global action plan for pneumonia and Diarrhoea (GAPPD).”
+“Ending preventable child deaths from pneumonia and Diarrhea by 2025: the integrated global action plan for pneumonia and Diarrhea (GAPPD).”
 (2013).